Periodization: Historiography

 Some events or short periods of change have such a drastic effect on the cultures they affect that they form a natural break in history.
 These are often marked by the widespread use of both pre- and post- phrases centered on the event, as in pre-Reformation and post-Reformation, or pre-colonial and post-colonial.
 Both pre-war and post-war are still understood to refer to World War II, though at some future point the phrases will need to be altered to make that clear.

 World history

-Several major periods historians may use are:
+Several major periods that English-speaking and Germanic historians may use are: